ZackBolt/cytoscape-multilayer/README.md

 ## API
-Some of the layout options are not supported or would have no effect as this is not using the dagre layout anymore.
+Some of the layout options are not supported or would have no effect as this layout is overriding most dagre functions.
 Call the layout, e.g. `cy.layout({ name: 'multilayer', ... }).run()`, with options:

 ```js